 B, D • Hotel Cala Marina, Castellamare del Golfo

-DAY 3 – GREEK TEMPLES & BOUTIQUE WINERIES
+DAY 3 – THE GREEK TEMPLE OF SEGESTA & SICILY’S BOUTIQUE WINERIES

 We begin the day at Cusumano.
 With eight vineyards spread across the island, they excel in both monovarietal and blended wines.
 We’ll taste their excellent lineup at their new cellar in Partinico, situated in a 19th century baglio.